Once you discover how easy this recipe for homemade keto taco seasoning mix is to make, you'll never buy another taco seasoning packet ever.

 (This makes almost 6 cups of mix or about 48 servings of 2 tablespoons each.)

 To avoid clumping and caking, store the spices in a glass jar away from heat, light, and moisture.
-Then add some dried beans to the jar, which will absorb any extra moisture.
+Then add some dried beans, which helps absorbs extra moisture.

 - 2 tablespoons chili powder